BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 ## With great power...

 So all in all, I admit this is a rather niche way of testing your iOS apps for accessibility.
-And beware, as, like (unfortunately) is also true for the accessibility inspector, only an actual iOS device is going to give you the exact experience your user has — macOS is, as we know, quite different from iOS, and looking at the aforementioned iOS on Mac and Catalyst and how they work, they will change certain behaviors compared to on iOS.
+And beware, as like (unfortunately) is also true for the accessibility inspector, only an actual iOS device is going to give you the exact experience your user has. macOS is, as we know, quite different from iOS, and looking at the aforementioned iOS on Mac and Catalyst and how they work, they will change certain behaviors compared to on iOS.
 So: always test on actual iOS devices, too, and take those as your source of truth.